Silly-Bytes/vim_haskell/entry.md

 ### Easy arrows generation

-In Haskell, operators like `->` and `=>` are very common and I find it cumbersome to type theme manually.
+In Haskell, operators like `->` and `=>` are very common and I find it cumbersome to type them manually.
 Lets define a function:

 ```vim
 function!
 Make_arrow(type)